Hotel Narragansett 2002

 The Bonta-Narragansett was listed in Rider's New York City: A Guide-Book for Travelers, compiled and edited by Fremont Rider, 1916, as, "Bonta Narragansett.
 Broadway and 94th st, (250 R. [rooms], 250 B. [baths])."
 The rates were $2 for single with bath, $3 for double with bath.

-Like many of New York's smaller residential hotels of an earlier era, the Narragansett converted its operations to accommodate tenants supported by welfare in the 1950/60's.
+The Narragansett continued as a hotel, but like many of New York's smaller hotels of an earlier era, converted its operations to accommodate tenants supported by welfare in the 1950/60's.
 The hotel continues to operate today (2002) in that capacity.

 Copyright © 2002 Walter Grutchfield